Sightseeing in the Reedsport –

 855 Highway Avenue (US 101) TEL: (541) 271-6000

 The Dean Creek Elk Viewing Area encompasses 1,040 acres.
-The herd of 60 to 100 Roosevelt elk are usually visible from the public viewing area, enthralling visitors of all ages.
+The herd of 60 to 100 Roosevelt elk are usually visible from the public viewing area.

 Nearby Reedsport is located on the Oregon coast in the heart of the Oregon Dunes National Recreation Area.
 The Dean Creek Elk Viewing Area is located 3.5 miles (5.6 km) east of Reedsport on Route 38.